 The Corporate Governance guidelines do not consider James Peters to be independent by virtue of his previous executive roles.
 However, as a founder and substantial Shareholder, his membership of the Board is considered beneficial to Shareholders as a whole.

 There should be a formal, rigorous and transparent procedure for the appointment of new Directors to the Board.

-Polly Williams was appointed to the Nomination Committee during the year following John Dyson's decision not to stand for re-election at the last Annual General Meeting.
-The majority of the Nomination Committee is now independent comprising James Peters (Chair), Terry Twigger and Polly Williams (appointed 21 July 2016).
+The Nomination Committee consists of James Peters (Chair), Terry Twigger and Polly Williams.
 The Committee reviews and considers the appointment of new Directors.
 All Non-Executive Directors are given the opportunity to interview any proposed candidates.
 Any appointment of a new Director is voted on by the whole Board.